iamimago/flex/README.md

         1. Using modified scaledown versions of the game running in the background
         2. Still using the same pixel logic for item detection, just out of view
         3. Implement TCP-like congestion control for background genetic algorithms

+## Server implementation
+1. Design better plan.
+Convert to other language than node for practice.
 2. Construct simple system where server feeds the best NN to client
     1. Construct JSON submission server -> client -> client plays -> submitt to server.